jhherre3/FPGA-DE10Lite-Archive/README.md

 - **IDE**: Quartus Prime Lite Edition
 - **Programmer**: USB-Blaster

-## 📂 Project List

-Each folder inside `projects/` contains a complete Quartus project with:
-- `source/` – Verilog files and/or block diagrams
-- `project.qpf` and `project.qsf` – Project files and pin assignments
-- `README.md` – Description and instructions for the project

 ## 🧠 What You'll Learn

 By exploring these projects, you can gain experience with: